drizzydom/AMRS-Preventative-Maintenance/README.md

 - **Scheduler**: Manages recurring maintenance reminders
 - **Localization**: Supports multiple languages for global users

+## Usage

+- On launch, a splash screen will show database synchronization status.
+- A pop-up bubble will indicate online/offline status.
+- The app works fully offline, with automatic sync when reconnected.
+- All features are available offline, including analytics and reporting.
+- The app runs as a standalone desktop application (not in a web browser).

 ## Testing

 ### Python Unit Tests